spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 We are aware that EGU has shifted their "new" dates to overlap with the SPIN  workshop.
 In order to accommodate participants who have submitted an abstract to EGU and wish to give their presentation, we will provide a separate room with good internet connection, where you can retreat to give your EGU presentation in online format.
 We are considering the option of integrating some of the relevant EGU sessions into the workshop program, either leaving space in the program or by "attending" a session together.
 {: style="text-align: justify;"}

-## Schedule
-May 22nd: arrival (shuttle times below)
-May 23rd - May 27: workshop program
-May 28th: departure

 ## Location and Venue